zenml-io/zenml/docs/book/advanced-guide/practical/containerization.md

 * Starts from a parent image which needs to have ZenML installed.
 By default, this will use the [official ZenML image](https://hub.docker.com/r/zenmldocker/zenml/) for the Python and ZenML version that you're using in the active Python environment.
 If you want to use a different image as the base for the following steps, check out [this guide](#using-a-custom-parent-image).
 * **Installs additional pip dependencies**.
 ZenML will automatically detect which integrations are used in your stack and install the required dependencies.
 If your pipeline needs any additional requirements, check out our [guide on including custom dependencies](#how-to-install-additional-pip-dependencies).
-* **Copies your active stack configuration**.
-This is needed so that ZenML can execute your code on the stack that you specified.
+* **Copies your global configuration**.
+This is needed so that ZenML can connect to your [deployed ZenML instance](../deploying-zenml/deployment.md) to fetch the active stack and other required information.
 * **Copies your source files**.
 These files need to be included in the Docker image so ZenML can execute your step code.
 Check out [this section](#which-files-get-included) for more information on which files get included by default and how to exclude files.
 * **Sets user-defined environment variables.**